-Editor’s note: This year’s American Fine Wine Competition judging will take place this weekend (Jan.
-20-21) at Florida International University in North Miami Beach.
-Winners of South Florida’s home-grown, nationally recognized wine competition will be announced at an invitation-only event Feb.
-1 in Fort Lauderdale, a followup event open to the public Feb.
-5 at American Social on Las Olas Boulevard in Fort Lauderdale and a wine carnival and consumer challenge Feb.
-21 in Boca Raton, all leading up to a gala for the Diabetes Research Institute, pairing the wines with a gourmet dinner, April 4 at the Boca Raton Resort.
+Editor’s note: This year’s American Fine Wine Invitational Competition judging took place Jan.
+15-16 at Florida International University in North Miami Beach.
+Winners of South Florida’s home-grown, nationally recognized wine competition will be celebrated at a charity gala, pairing the wines with a gourmet dinner, April 29, 2017, at the Design Center of the Americas in Dania Beach.
 (See www.americanfinewinecompetition.org, e-mail info@AmericanFineWineCompetition.com, or call 561-504-8463 for event and ticket information).
 What’s it like to be a wine judge?
 Here’s an account from a previous judging.

 The Wine Angel set my glass down on the judging table, and smiled.

 “The chardonnays are coming first,” she said.
 “There’ll be four of them.”

 “Yes,” she said.
 “Then will come the pinot noirs, the cabernets and the syrahs.”

 “Four more … of each?”
 I said.
 “We’re going to drink 16 glasses of wine?”

 “Yes,” she said.